-If you have been refused housing by a council or housing association but believe that you should not have been, you may be able to challenge the refusal by making use of your rights to have your case reviewed (looked at again by the decision-maker) or by using the courts (a judicial review).
-If you believe that you were refused housing or treated less favourably because of your race, nationality, immigration status or ethnicity, the decision may count as unlawful discrimination and could be overturned.
-This page deals with how to challenge discrimination.
+If you have been refused housing by a council, housing association or private landlord but believe that you should not have been, the decision may count as unlawful discrimination and could be overturned.
+You may be able to challenge the refusal by making use of your rights to have your case reviewed (looked at again by the decision-maker) or appealed (where it is reconsidered by an independent panel) or by using the courts.
+This page deals with how to challenge such discrimination.
 There is more detail on the law in the page on what is 'discrimination' in housing?

 Examples of discrimination might be:

-- a homeless persons unit refusing an application from a European worker because they have not read the regulations on eligibility properly
+- a homeless persons unit refusing an application from a European worker, e.g. because they have not read the regulations on eligibility properly

 - ask for any decisions to be in writing